BBK-SDP-2015-dlord03/project/README.md

 * TODO Add JavaDoc to all classes
 * TODO Implement plugin providers.
 * TODO Simplify cache interface by removing Jersey?
-* TODO Add instructions for building and running reference implemenation to this README.
+* TODO Add instructions for building and running reference implementation to this README.
 * TODO Add FindBugs report into Maven build and include screen shot in report.
 * TODO Add CheckStyle report into Maven build and include screen shot in report.